12.00pm Sat 27th

 Spending time in nature has been proven to have multiple positive impacts on mental health, such as reducing anxiety, depression, post traumatic stress and negative thinking.

-In this session we are joined by motivational speaker and mental health first aider Tommy Curry, local wild swimmers Hazel Whittle & Laura Hussey, wellbeing professional and nature enthusiast Francesca Tidd, renowned author and wildlife expert Lucy McRobert, plus Deputy Member of Youth Parliament for South Suffolk and Ipswich Poppy Brown.
-We will be sharing simple tips and methods for using local natural environments to improve wellbeing, along with meditative videos from photographer and YouTuber Felix Alred, plus live music from American-born, freestyle rapper/singer and multi- instrumentalist Dimetrip.
-Join our free Zoom session to learn more
+In this session we were joined by motivational speaker and mental health first aider Tommy Curry, local wild swimmers Hazel Whittle & Laura Hussey, wellbeing professional and nature enthusiast Francesca Tidd, renowned author and wildlife expert Lucy McRobert, plus Deputy Member of Youth Parliament for South Suffolk and Ipswich Poppy Brown.
+We shared simple tips and methods for using local natural environments to improve wellbeing, along with meditative videos from photographer and YouTuber Felix Alred, plus live music from American-born, freestyle rapper/singer and multi- instrumentalist Dimetrip.

 Session host: Sophia Bolton.